nicklockwood/SwiftFormat/README.md

 	if (foo == true) {}         -->    if foo == true {}

 	while (i < bar.count) {}    -->    while i < bar.count {}

+*stripHeaders* - removes the comment header blocks that Xcode adds to the top of each file (off by default).

 FAQ